Prot78/ClinicalVolumes-medical-imaging-software/README.md

 ![hello](images/Table1.PNG).

+Table 1.
+ClinicalVolumes - Manual segmentation comparison. .
+Mean and relative values ± SD are reported in addition to the speed up factor.

 ## Discussion
 This paper presents ClinicalVolumes as a robust and flexible computer program for rapid volumetric segmentation and quantification where a threshold method embedded into a semi-automatic tool is able to provide accurate and fast volumetric data analysis.
 Its application to various medical scenarios, which differentiate such computer program from similar tools, and its validation on MRI datasets are reported.
 Although Echocardiography and CT volumes can be studied giving it a multimodality appearance, the software has not been fully validated for these two modalities.